Owned, Shared and Earned Media Marketing Lessons form Chekov

-I saw Anton Chekov’s The Cherry Orchard in Los Angeles tonight and was struck by just how relevant the play’s themes are today, in an age where so many marketing and PR professionals are still taking a wait and see attitude towards new media, despite undeniable trends which they acknowledge and accept.
+In an age where so many business leaders are still taking a wait and see attitude towards digital marketing, despite undeniable trends which they acknowledge and accept.

 In The Cherry Orchard, a family of Russian aristocrats are warned by a nouveau rich businessman that the only way to save their estate is to sell their cherry orchard, subdivide the land and build summer homes, to which the land owner Madame Ranevsky replies, “I just don’t understand such things.”

-After laying out a clear, concise business case for the benefits of using corporate websites, email marketing, search engine optimization, video on-demand, blogs, podcasts and RSS to literally hundreds of marketing and public relations professionals, and demonstrating in no uncertain terms how these tools can drive tangible business results, I regret to say that I regularly get a similar response.
+After laying out a clear, concise business case for the benefits of owned, shared and earned digitally marketing practices to literally hundreds business people, and demonstrating in no uncertain terms how these tools can drive tangible business results, I regret to say that I regularly get a similar response.

-Much as the aristocrats in the play take a laissez fair attitude toward the inevitability of their fate, faced with mounting debt and no way to satisfy it, I see a chilling parallel to the marketing and PR trades, where executives often choose not to play an active role in the use of the web to achieve the same objectives they are chasing through print and broadcast advertising, direct mail, cross promotions, media relations and trade shows.
+Much as the aristocrats in the play take a laissez fair attitude toward the inevitability of their fate, faced with mounting debt and no way to satisfy it, I see a chilling parallel to the marketing and PR trades, where executives often choose not to use digital marketing to achieve the same objectives they are chasing through print and broadcast advertising, direct mail, cross promotions, media relations and trade shows.

-As these push media channels wane in importance and reach, the executives relying primarily on interruption marketing tactics risk losing their autonomy and P&L responsibility to the “web guys” whose pull media programs are gaining in importance and reach.
+As these outbound media channels wane in importance and reach, and inbound channels like the web, search and social rise, the executives relying primarily on interruption marketing tactics risk losing their autonomy and P&L responsibility to “digital marketers” who use pull media programs.

-For the record, the production was selected by Los Angles Center Theater Group’s new artistic director Michael Ritchie and stars Annette Benning as Madame Ranevsky and Alfred Molina as Yermolai Alexeyitch Lopakhin.
+For the record, the production was selected by Los Angles Center Theater Group’s new artistic director Michael Ritchie and starred Annette Benning as Madame Ranevsky and Alfred Molina as Yermolai Alexeyitch Lopakhin.

-Ironically, the Los Angeles Center Theater Group, which is in desperate need of funding to sustain itself, hasn’t done a very good job search engine optimizing its website, which would definitely help them reach the younger audiences they say they want.
+And the Los Angeles Center Theater Group, which is in desperate need of funding to sustain itself, could use help search engine optimizing their website, which would definitely help them reach the younger audiences they say they want.